 - Everyone.
 Anyone can join in, the more the merrier, as a Wanderer or a Windowmaker.

-- Making it easy We offer you the tools to put on your own event with ease.
+- Care.
+We offer you easy to use tools to put on your own event.

 What we’re NOT about: